vocesdelaextincion/frontend/apps/directive.md

 # Admin app (frontend)

-- Main directives
+## Main directives

-* DO NOT EXECUTE COMMANDS ON YOUR OWN.
+- DO NOT EXECUTE COMMANDS ON YOUR OWN.
 TELL ME AND I'LL EXECUTE THEM
+- DO NOT MODIFY ENV FILES.
+USE A env.txt placeholder file.
+I'LL CHANGE IT LATER.

 ## Context